 It is the family’s vision to return Tawapou to its natural state of coastal forest and this year we have prepared Taurawhata headland for the planting of 6500 trees.
 These trees include flax, Karo, five finger, tree daisy, pohutukawa, tawapou and other pioneering species .

-On Saturday 24th June the family are having their annual planting day on Taurawhata we would like to invite friends and volunteers to join us.
+On Saturday 24th June the family held their annual planting day on Taurawhata and invited friends and volunteers to join.

 We were overwhelmed by the response, we had close to one hundred keen people give up their time on a cold, wet Saturday morning to help plant.
 The headland was transformed in approx three hours then we all returned to the woolshed and warmed up with amazing hot soup and other beautiful food also prepared by volunteers and family.
 A huge thank you to all who participated in the is amazing event, you have all helped make our dream come true. :)